cert-manager/website/content/docs/trust/trust-manager/README.md

 ## Usage

-trust-manager is intentionally simple, adding just one new Kubernetes `CustomResourceDefintion`: `Bundle`.
+trust-manager is intentionally simple, adding just one new Kubernetes `CustomResourceDefinition`: `Bundle`.

 A `Bundle` represents a set of X.509 certificates that should be distributed across a cluster.